How Much to Take Out for Taxes as a Freelancer

 To make saving easier, consider setting up a separate bank account for taxes.
 This way, you can transfer a percentage of each payment you receive directly into that account to ensure you don’t accidentally spend the money you need for taxes.

-Also Read This: How to get repeat clients on Fiverr and build a loyal customer base
+Also Read This: How to Get More Clicks on Your Fiverr Gig

 Common Tax Deductions for Freelancers